craftercms/docs/source/by-role/system-admin/installation-and-configuration/index.rst

 -------------

 Credentials may be required in some configurations.
-For more information on how to manage/encode your secrets such as AWS credentials, please see :ref:`newIa-managing-secrets`
+For more information on how to manage/encode your secrets such as AWS credentials, please see :ref:`managing-secrets`

 ^^^^^^^^^^^^^^^^^^^^^
 Securing Your Install
 ^^^^^^^^^^^^^^^^^^^^^
 Remember to change the default values pre-configured when installing CrafterCMS for a secure installation.
-See :ref:`newIa-securing-your-crafter-cms-install` for more information.
+See :ref:`securing-your-crafter-cms-install` for more information.

 ^^^^^^^^^
 Authoring